ofirpress/ofirpress.github.io/_posts/2024-08-07-How-to-Build-Good-Language-Modeling-Benchmarks.md

 ### Summary

-Here are some questions to think about while your designing a new benchmark:
+Here are some questions to think about while you're designing a new benchmark:
 1. A benchmark is a collection of tasks, where each task is made up of <request, environment, stopping criteria, scorer> 4-tuples.
 <br> &nbsp;&nbsp;&nbsp;&nbsp;
 A. The **request** is what you want the model to actually do, i.e. in SWE-bench it would be "Fix this issue " + issue_text.